 - Stage selector not available - 3D assets that include lights are automatically tagged by AEM as 3D stages.
 No Stages selector is available for stages in the Detail view.
 To mark a 3D asset as a 3D object, navigate to Basic Properties, change Asset Class to 3D Object, then click Save.

-- Downloading 3D assets with dependents and renditions - When downloading 3D assets from AEM with both Dependencies and Rendition(s) checked, the download includes not only the renditions of the primary 3D asset, but also the renditions of all dependents.
+- Downloading 3D assets with dependencies and renditions - When downloading 3D assets from AEM with both Dependencies and Rendition(s) checked, the download includes not only the renditions of the primary 3D asset, but also the renditions of all dependencies.

 - Mathematica (.ma) files - Mathematica files use the same file suffix as native Maya files.
-When the Feature Pack is installed and the Maya .ma file format is enabled, AEM3D's attempt to ingest Mathematica files as Maya files fail.
-Such assets display an error banner in the Card view.
+When the feature pack is installed and the Maya .MA file format is enabled, AEM's attempt to ingest Mathematica files as Maya files will fail.
+The Mathematica assets will display an error banner in Card View, but otherwise be functional.

 - Targa (.tga) image files - Older 3D model files may include references to TGA files.
 This format is not supported by AEM.
-Adobe recommends that you convert such files to a different format before you upload the 3D assets into AEM.
+Adobe recommends that you convert such files to a different format before you upload them into AEM.

 - HDR images - HDR images are used for stages with image-based lighting (IBL).
 Currently, only 32-bit TIFF images are supported for this purpose.

 - 32-bit TIFF images - 32-bit TIFF images are used for stages with image-based lighting.
-AEM does not support the creation of renditions for these assets, resulting in blank thumbnails, and preview is not possible.
-The asset still functions correctly when used with an IBL stage.
+AEM does not support the creation of renditions for these assets, resulting in blank thumbnails, and therefore, cannot be previewed.
+These assets still function correctly when used with IBL stages.

-- Case-sensitivity - Automatic dependency resolution attempts to match file names in a case-sensitive fashion.
-For example, if the original dependency found in the 3D asset is image.jpg, the dependency resolves to an asset named Image.jpg, image.JPG, or any other case variation.
+- Case-insensitivity - Automatic dependency resolution attempts to match file names in a case-insensitive fashion.
+For example, if the original dependency found in the 3D asset is image.jpg, the dependency would resolve to an asset named Image.jpg or image.JPG or any other case variation.

 - Thumbnails for stages - The auto-generated thumbnails for stages may not represent the stage accurately.

 - Stage geometry for non-IBL stages - The Rapid Refine renderer does not render geometry from stages with non-IBL lighting, including backgrounds and ground planes.
-Such geometry still displays reasonably in the asset Detail view (3D preview).
+Such geometry should still display reasonably in asset detail view (3D preview).

 - FBX stages with IBL lighting - You can upload FBX stages with IBL lighting.
 However, the FBX format does not have provisions to transfer the IBL image name.
 As such, file dependency resolution fails.
 The IBL image must be assigned manually to the stage after upload.
-You can assign the same 32-bit TIFF image to the three dependencies which are Diffuse Lighting Environment Image, Reflection Envrionment Image, and Background Envrionment Image, or different images may be assigned.
+You can assign the same TIFF image to the three dependencies, which are Diffuse Lighting Environment Image, Reflection Environment Image, and Background Environment Image.

-- Background image of IBL stages - For some IBL scenes, the background image may have poor quality such as being too bright or too blurry.
-To maximize the visual quality of the image background of IBL stages, Adobe recommends that you prepare a separate high-resolution 8-bit JPEG image and attach it to the IBL stage as the Background Environment Image.
+- Background image of IBL stages - For some IBL scenes, the background image extracted automatically may have poor quality such as being too bright or too blurry.
+To optimize the visual quality of the image background of IBL stages, Adobe recommends that you prepare a separate high-resolution 8-bit JPEG image and attach it to the IBL stage as the Background Environment Image.

 - Black image when rendering with Maya using an IBL stage - This problem is likely caused by Maya not finding the IBL image dependency because the original IBL image referenced by the stage was replaced by an image with a different name.
-To avoid this issue, make sure that at least one of the three dependencies referenced by the Maya IBL stage has the same name as the original IBL file reference in the Maya file.
+To avoid this issue, make sure that at least one of the three dependencies referenced by the Maya IBL stage has the same name as the original dependency.

 - Reversed background image for IBL stage - The images for IBL stages are intentionally flipped horizontally to match the behavior of the NVIDIA mental ray renderer provided with Autodesk Maya.
-Workaround: Flip the images used for IBL stages in Photoshop before you upload them.
+Workaround: Flip the IBL image in Photoshop before uploading to AEM.

 - Brightness of IBL stages - The automatic analysis of the IBL image may result in a scene that is too dark or too bright.
 To adjust the lighting brightness of IBL stages, navigate to Basic Properties and adjust the bright value of Environment Lighting as needed.

-- One 3D component per page - At this time, only one instance of the 3D component is allowed on each web page.
-If more than one 3D component is added to the same page, none of the 3D components function correctly.
+One 3D component per page.
+At this time, only one instance of the 3D component is allowed on each web page.
+If more than one 3D component is present in the same page, none of the components will function correctly.

-- 3D View missing when previewing in Sites - When you use Preview in Sites, the page must be reloaded in the browser to fully initialize the 3D viewer.
-This is not an issue when you view the web page directly (that is, when edit.html is removed from the path) either on the Author nodes or the Publish nodes.
+3D View missing when previewing in Sites.
+When using the Preview feature in Sites, the page must be reloaded in the browser to fully initialize the 3D viewer.
+This is not an issue when viewing the web page directly (that is, when edit.html has been removed from the path) either on author or publish nodes.

-- 3D Component configuration - You must install the 3D Feature Pack on all active Publish nodes and each node must be configured with CRXDE Lite to the same configuration options at /libs/settings/dam/v3D/WebGLSites.
+3D Component configuration.
+The 3D feature pack must be installed on all active publish nodes and each node must be configured with CRXDElite to the same config options at /apps/cq-scene7-v3D/config/webGLSites.

-- Missing textures, background, or lighting after publishing - The Publish mechanism in AEM Sites automatically publishes the page's primary dependencies, including the 3D model and the 3D stage referenced by the 3D component.
+Missing textures, background, or lighting after publishing.
+The Publish mechanism in AEM Sites automatically publishes the page's primary dependencies, including the 3D model and the 3D stage referenced by the 3D component.
 3D stages and 3D models typically depend on secondary assets for IBL images and texture maps, which the Sites Publish mechanism does not publish automatically.
-Workaround: publish all 3D assets from Assets prior to publishing the web page from Sites.
-Doing so ensures that all dependencies for 3D assets are available on the Publish nodes.
+Workaround: Publish all 3D assets from AEM Assets before publishing the web page from AEM Sites.
+This will ensure that all dependencies for 3D assets are available on the publish nodes.